YMC-22/smart-filter/README.md

 add_action( 'ymc_after_custom_layout_545_1', 'ymc_after_custom_layout', 10, 2 );
 ```

-**This filter allows you to change the filter template**
+**This filter allows you to change the Filter Custom Layout**
 ```php
 add_filter('ymc_filter_custom_layout_FilterID_LayoutID', 'custom_filter_layout', 10, 6);
 ```
 If you need to create your custom filter bar, you can use the filter which will allow you to create your filter bar.
-This requires a basic understanding of HTML JavaScript, CSS and PHP languages.
-In the example, it is indicated how you can use the settings and output of a custom filter. ***For your filter to work correctly, follow the following class and attribute names in your HTML markup:***
+In the example, it is indicated how you can use the settings and output of a custom filter.
+***For your filter to work correctly, follow the following class and attribute names in your HTML markup:***

 Important!
 Keep HTML structure with all attributes as in the example below.
-Use, for example, following WordPress functions to get the required data: get_taxonomy(), get_term().
+Use, for example, following WordPress functions to get the required data: get_taxonomy(), get_term() and etc.

 **Required ID:**
-- `FilterID & LayoutID (Number)`
+- `FilterID & LayoutID - Filter ID and Filter Counter`

 **Required Classes:**
 - `all`